Sam Abell

-Sam Abell (born 1945 in Sylvania, Ohio) is an American photographer known for his frequent publication of photographs in National Geographic.
+Sam Abell (born February 19, 1945) is an American photographer known for his frequent publication of photographs in National Geographic.

+Life

-Sam Abell's love of photography began due to the influence of his father who was a geography teacher who ran a photography club.
+Abell was born in Sylvania, Ohio.
+His father, a geography teacher, ran a photography club.
 In his book The Photographic Life, Abell mentions a photograph he made while on an outing with his father, a photograph that subsequently won a small prize in a photo contest.
 He credits that prize as being a major influence on the direction his life would take.
-Abell was the photographer and co-editor for his high school yearbook and newspaper.

-Abell graduated from the University of Kentucky in Lexington where he majored in English, minored in Journalism, and was the editor of the Kentuckian Yearbook.
-He is also a teacher, an artist and an author.

-Abell received an honorary Doctor of Letters degree from the University of Toledo in 2009.
+Abell graduated B.A. from the University of Kentucky in English in 1969.
+He is also a teacher, artist and author.
+He began to work for National Geographic in 1976.
+He received an honorary Doctor of Letters degree from the University of Toledo in 2009.

-Sam Abell's book The Life of a Photograph is one of three volumes begun in 2000 with Seeing Gardens.
+The Life of a Photograph is one of a three-volume series begun in 2000 with Seeing Gardens.
 It was followed in 2002 with The Photographic Life.

+In 2024, Sam received the Lifetime Achievement Award from The Photo Society, and was inducted into the International Photography Hall of Fame.